 - Determine what facilities and equipment has outlived their useful life and determine a plan for renovation, replacement, or elimination.
-It is also important to explore ways to improve upon existing parks by the addition of new amenities. - Ensuring Parks safety is also paramount to the City.
+It is also important to explore ways to improve upon existing parks by the addition of new amenities. - Ensuring Parks safety is also paramount to the city.

-- Develop a list of existing playground equipment with ratings based on condition. - Implement annual playground safety inspections and logs to ensure safety.
+- Develop a list of existing playground equipment with ratings based on condition. - Implement annual playground safety inspections and logs to ensure safety. - Install new/additional playground equipment at Kiwanis Park and install rubber mulch or other safe surface under play equipment at Kiwanis Park.
+Adding rubber mulch can be accomplished by applying for a grant through the City's liability insurance carrier.

-- Install rubber mulch under play equipment at Kiwanis Park.
-This can be done by applying for a grant through the City's liability insurance carrier.
-Continue to monitor and level existing rubber mulch in Greenwald Park and Douglas Park to maintain a safe play environment.
-Funds have been budgeted for mulch updates to Greenwald Park in 2016/2017. - Look for ways to renovate, replace or eliminate existing facilities and equipment to improve the appearance and usefulness of City Parks. - Explore additional amenities that could be added to existing parks including but not limited to; a dog park, disc golf, soccer fields, benches, drinking fountains, ice skating, splash pad, and additional playground equipment.
+- New playground equipment or a splash pad at this park scored very high during the survey process and this park is the most underutilized park in the system. - Continue to monitor and level existing rubber mulch in Greenwald Park and Douglas Park to maintain a safe play environment.
+Funds have been budgeted for mulch updates to Greenwald Park and Douglas Park in the 2021/2022 budget. - Look for ways to renovate, replace or eliminate existing facilities and equipment to improve the appearance and usefulness of City Parks.
+Restart the summer Department of Public Works seasonal employees to help keep up with painting of parks equipment. - Explore additional amenities that could be added to existing parks including but not limited to; splash pad, new/additional playground equipment, walking paths, a dog park, restrooms/restroom improvements, basketball courts/basketball court improvements, drinking fountains, and ice skating.
 These items all ranked high in the community survey that was conducted.